silvdoche/NexusR/index.md

-Now that we have the data , we have to find the best KDA (Kill/Death/Assist) games and insert them into the SQL database to be recorder.KDA is the best metric to measure a quality of the game , having a higher score means the game is more interesting to watch, nobody wants to watch a loosing game or a game that is too stale.
+2.Now that we have the data , we have to find the best KDA (Kill/Death/Assist) games and insert them into the SQL database to be recorder.KDA is the best metric to measure a quality of the game , having a higher score means the game is more interesting to watch, nobody wants to watch a loosing game or a game that is too stale.
 ```python
     del datasett[0]
     tt_kda = []